SpecialEliteSNP/yagpdb-music-player/README.md

   `music2.yag` Trigger - None.
 (NOTE: Make sure to specify cc # of this in `music.yag` cc)

 2. Add songs withing soundboard with following format: `Artist name - Title goes here [3m43s]`

+3. Add a "DJ" role to your server.

 4. Disable `-sb` and `-sbreset` within command overrides in YAGPDB control panel.